 - 4.Stay away from trendy fashions.
 Stick with the basics.
 You can always be sure you clothing styles will last from year to year when you buy perennial stand-bys such as medium length A-line skirts and solid tailored blazers for women or neutral color shirts and tailored to semi-tailored sports coats for men.

 Telephone.
 In most areas of the country, your local phone service is currently regulated and has a fixed price.
 The difference in long-distance costs, though, can be eye-opening.
 Many consumers simply stick with their current long-distance carrier because it is convenient and they feel that it would be a hassle to change.
 By shopping around, however, you may find some considerable savings that can really add up.
-For example, we were paying 9.9 cents per minute for interstate calls and 13.9 cents per minute for intrastate (within your home state) calls.
-With a little investigation, we found rates of 7.9 cents for interstate and 5.9 cents for intrastate.
-With about 270 minutes a month in long-distance calls, with about 70% being intrastate, that’s a savings that totals about $16.75 a month and $200 a year, a fairly considerable amount.
-Switching over took a total of about 4 minutes–a pretty good return on time spent!
+We were able to find a plan that gives savings of about $16.75 a month and $200 a year, a fairly considerable amount.
+Switching over was simple and not time consuming–a pretty good return on time spent!

 Comparisons.
 It used to be that comparison shopping was a long and drawn out process.
 Driving from one store to another or making numerous phone calls could be a real time waster.
 Even if you were able to make an adequate comparison, sometimes it wasn’t worth the hours you needed to invest to get the comparison.
 The Internet has changed much of that.
 Now you can make quick comparisons on most items, usually within a matter of minutes.
-What would once have taken hours to accomplish now happens at the click of a mouse: a real time and money saver.
+What would once have taken hours to accomplish now happens at the click of a mouse, a real time and money saver.
 Don’t forget online resources.
 For example, a site such as Ebay could save a lot of money for a couple of reasons: First, you can make comparisons among a number of sellers and second, you may be able to find second-hand merchandise which can save you a bundle.